GlacierWWF/tutorial_2018-1/LAM林建乐/3_week/README.md

 * Revised: Lam
 * Version: 0.0.5
 * Date: 2018-10-14
-* Abstrat: I just finish a very little part of the Difit Identifier.
+* Abstrat: I just finish a very little part of the Digit Identifier.
 It can only run on sim_samples and it can't identify the number.
 ***
 **Required**